midnight-animals/midnight-sahel-knowledge/knowledge-graph/Assistant Working Guidelines/Tips.md

 - Navigation menu can give you a hint about what the page owners consider *main sub-pages*

 ## 80-20 Rules
+> 80% of the task should be done in 20% of the time
+> "The majority of a task should be done in a minimal amount of the time"

 #tip_8020_repeated_information
 - If you deem the amount of repeated items to be manageable, then included all the items (eg. 30 items)